greypants/greypants.github.io/README.md

 ### Dan Tello
 <img src="images/headshot.jpg" width="180" style="float: right; margin-left: 32px; max-width: 33%" alt="Dan Tello" />

-**Ex-graphic designer who fell in love with code.** I've been creating for web since age 12, starting with the premier developer tool of the day: Microsoft Word '97.
+**Ex-graphic designer who fell in love with code.** I've been creating for the web since age 12, starting with the premier developer tool of the day: Microsoft Word '97.
 I've since traded in WordArt and rainbow gradients for a terminal and text editor, but my appreciation for (and undergraduate degree in) graphic design still shine through.

 At work, I spend my time building fast and accessible JavaScript applications (React.js ❤), collaborating with visual and UX designers, and tweaking [build tools](https://github.com/vigetlabs/gulp-starter).